Summiiee2k/RAG_Doc_reader/README.md

 * **State Persistence:** Includes local storage for the Vector Index and Chat History, allowing users to restart the app without losing data or re-processing files.

 ---
+**HOW TO USE**
+    1. Fork the repo and navigate into the directory, open the main.py file.
+    2. Install all the requirements by "pip install -r requirements.txt"
+    3. open the app by typing "streamlit run main.py"
+    4. Once open, put in your API keys for Groq & Llama
+    5. Once loaded, a you will asked to upload the PDF
+    6. upload the PDF, wait for it for read then ask away any question you want!
 ##  Architecture

 The system follows a standard RAG workflow but optimized for speed: